9.1. Linker Plugins

 In this link state, a plugin can compute output image layout checksum using

-.
+eld::plugin::LinkerWrapper::getImageLayoutChecksum.
 A plugin cannot perform

 any action that tries to modify the image layout now.

-1.10.
-Deep Dive into the Plugin Interfaces
+9.1.10.
+Deep Dive into the Plugin Types

 Warning

-Please note, that even though the virtual functions – Plugin::Init
+Please note, that even though the virtual functions – Plugin::Init,

-are available in
+Plugin::Run and Plugin::Destroy are available in

 all the plugin interfaces, they map to different hooks in the linker for

 different plugin interfaces.
-For example, Run
+For example, Run hook of

-is not equivalent to the Run
+SectionIteratorPlugin` is not equivalent to the Run hook of

-even though in both cases, the hooks
+OutputSectionIteratorPlugin even though in both cases, the hooks

-functionality is defined by overriding the Run
+functionality is defined by overriding the Run virtual function.

-, these functions are not mapped to any hook in
+For the base Plugin, these functions are not mapped to any hook in

 the linker.